llonne-dellosa25/Trendora/README.md

 | Phase 4 (Week 14) | 🟡 70%  |
 | Phase 5 (Week 15) | ⚪ 0%   |
 | Phase 6 (Week 16) | ⚪ 0%   |

+## Project Notes

+*Note:*
+Due to time constraints, we were unable to strictly follow the original project proposal.
+As a result, some changes were made to the project's scope, design, and/or implementation to better align with the available time and resources.

 This will continue to be updated until everything reaches 100%.